 RMAN always verifies that failures are still relevant and automatically closes fixed failures.
-RMAN does not attempt to repair a failure that has been fixed, nor does it repair a failure that is obsolete because new failures have been introduced since ADVISE FAILURE was run.
+RMAN does not attempt to repair a failure that is fixed, nor does it repair a failure that is obsolete because new failures were introduced after ADVISE FAILURE ran.